zoraviel/CSS-assignment-2/README.md

 **Don't forget to also post the URL of your GitHub repo in Canvas before the deadline!**

+DO NOT merge anything.
 DO NOT make a pull request.

 ### Why gh-pages are cool